BitEscrow/escrow-sdk/README.md

 const client = new EscrowClient(client_config)
 ```

-For more info on the `EscrowClient` class, [click here](docs/client.md).
+For more detailed information on the `EscrowClient` class, check out the [EscrowClient Wiki](docs/client.md).

 ### Create a Signer

-The `EscrowSigner` is used to setup deposits and interact with a contract.
+The `EscrowSigner` represents a member or depositor of a contract.
+It's used for negotiating a proposal, managing deposits and interacting with a contract's CVM.

-The fastest way to setup a new signer is to generate one randomly:
+For development, the fastest way to setup a new signer is to generate one randomly:

 ```ts
 import { EscrowSigner } from '@scrow/core/client'